Sponsors

-Six Quick Finder Keyboard Shortcuts
+Six Quick Finder Keyboard Shortcuts for OS X

-We all know that navigating around the finder is quick and easy, but you can speed things up by memorizing a few keystrokes that’ll be sure to come in handy.
-Here’s six quick keyboard shortcuts to make navigating around the Finder a tad bit speedier.
-You’ll notice many of these are particularly useful for when you are using a Finder windows more detailed list view.
-Some of these have been around since the early days of Mac OS (I remember using command-w in System 6!), and others are new to our modern and beloved Mac OS X.
+Finder We all know that navigating around the Mac Finder is quick and easy, but you can speed things up by memorizing a few keystrokes that’ll be sure to come in handy.
+With that in mind, here are six quick keyboard shortcuts to make navigating around the Finder a tad bit speedier.

 Action Keystroke